mala-lab/SEMPO/README.md

 ## 🏋️ Pretraining

-To pretrain the model(s) in the paper, run the follow command.
-This command supports both single-GPU and multi-GPU execution on a single node.
+To pretrain the model(s) in the paper, run the follow command, which supports both single-GPU and multi-GPU execution on a single node.
 For convenience, we provide a single-GPU pretrained model in the folder `./checkpoints/`.

 ```pre-training
 bash ./scripts/time_series_forecasting/pretrain/sempo_utsd.sh